dmcghan/intro-to-javascript/1-javascript-basics.md

     }
     ```

-    Run your code a of couple times to test it.
+    Run your code to test it as needed.

 ### **Part 4:** Objects and functions

-Objects and functions are used to organize and compose code in JavaScript.
+Objects and functions are used to compose and organize code in JavaScript.
 It's important to have a basic understanding of how they work before moving on to more complex topics.

 1. Enter the following code into the console and execute it.